 - A genetic predisposition for sagging breasts

 Breasts of any size may be lifted with mastopexy; however, better results are generally achieved with smaller breasts.
-It's also not unusual for women to need breast reduction surgery.
-That can help ensure larger breasts don't sag again after getting lifted.
-It is also worth noting that if you plan to get pregnant, it is usually better to wait until after your pregnancy to undergo a breast lift because any additional stretching caused by the pregnancy or breastfeeding can be corrected.
+It’s also not unusual for women to need breast reduction surgery.
+That can help ensure larger breasts don’t sag again after getting lifted.
+It is also worth noting that if you plan to get pregnant, it is usually better to wait until after your pregnancy to undergo a breast lift.
+This is so that any additional stretching caused by the pregnancy or breastfeeding can be corrected.

 - Review the various breast lift options with you

 - Discuss other procedures such as breast augmentation or breast reduction that you may want to consider to enhance your breasts